 Some e-commerce platforms require a monthly hosting fee, which can vary greatly (bare-bones plans typically start at around $30 a month) depending on the scope of your online store.

 A payment gateway handles the transfer of information between a business’s website and the acquiring bank.
 It encrypts sensitive information like card numbers to make sure everything is secure throughout the payment process.

 Some e-commerce providers include the payment gateway fee as part of the transaction fee.
 Others allow you to choose your own payment gateway platform, which have varying pricing.
-With any solution, you want to make sure that it’s fully PCI compliant.
+Square does not charge for PCI compliance.

 Do you have a developer?

 If you have a developer, you might think about creating a highly customized online store for your business.
 In this case, the Square E-Commerce API is a great solution for integrating secure payment processing functionality.
 If you don’t have a developer, a templatized, ready-to-go e-commerce platform (like one of Square’s App Marketplace partners) may be a better option.

 The design of your e-commerce site is incredibly important.
 If it’s not designed with the user in mind, it can actually contribute to loss of sales.
 There are a number of best practices to follow when designing and implementing your e-commerce website design.
 Here are the biggies:

 Studies show that mobile online shopping is starting to outpace laptop and desktop shopping.
 Over 50 percent of online e-commerce traffic now comes from mobile smartphones.